 Getting colourful with cushions and pillows

-Just like the base, you can keep the bedding fairly plain and neutral and seize upon the opportunities that cushions and pillows present to accent the bed.
+As the base, you can keep the bedding relatively plain and neutral and seize the opportunities that cushions and pillows present to accent the bed.
 Cushions or pillows of any colour will contrast perfectly against a white duvet and fulfil their duties more than adequately as an accent.
 If you wish to be less bold with your cushion colours, pastel colours look pleasant and keep the aesthetics more subtle.

-Pillows are an important part of the bed, so you’ve got to get these right.
-You can choose a plush in style or go with a firmer, more compact pillow.
-It’s all about getting the balance right between the texture and colour of the pillows and cushions and the rest of the room’s design.
+Pillows are an essential part of the bed, so you’ve got to get these right.
+You can choose a plush style or a firmer, more compact pillow.
+It’s all about balancing the texture and colour of the pillows and cushions and the rest of the room’s design.

 Getting the bed linen right

 Good bed linen is crucial.
 Choose bad linen, and the bed will look poor; choose a good one, and the bed will sparkle.
 It’s that important.
-This isn’t just about style, either; you’re sleeping in the bed, and your skin is going to come into contact with the linen, so you might as well spend a little more on something of a higher quality.
+This isn’t just about style, either; you’re sleeping in the bed, and your skin will come into contact with the linen, so you might as well spend a little more on higher quality.

-To find the best quality linen, consider the weave, yarn, and embroidery on it.
-The breathability, durability, softness, and smoothness are other major considerations, such as linen’s maintenance.
+Consider the weave, yarn, and embroidery to find the best quality linen.
+The breathability, durability, softness, and smoothness are other significant considerations, such as linen’s maintenance.
 Keep in mind the thread count if you wish, but don’t assume that the linen is better because the thread count is higher.
 It’s not always the case.

-100% Stonewashed linen is the fabric par excellence when it comes to bed linen.
-This type of linen oozes quality, but to keep it looking sweet, you’ll have to iron it regularly because it creases easily.
-Pure, Pima, and Egyptian are the fine quality of cotton and maintain the bed’s aesthetics on the upside.
+100% Stonewashed linen is the fabric par excellence for bed linen.
+This type of linen oozes quality, but you’ll have to iron it regularly to keep it looking sweet because it creases easily.
+Pure, Pima, and Egyptian are fine quality cotton and maintain the bed’s aesthetics on the upside.

 Working with layers

 Throws and quilts are a straightforward way to layer a bed.
-They give you functionality, practicality, and luxury all in one, so it’s a no-brainer, really.
+They give you functionality, practicality, and luxury, so it’s a no-brainer.
 They should match the colour scheme of your bed or complement it.
 Patterned bed linen will require a solid throw, whereas non-patterned linen – i.e. solid – will call for a patterned throw.

 Don’t forget that the seasons change, so you can (and should) change your throw, too.
 In any case, you won’t want a heavy throw in the summer.
 Switching to something more lightweight will help you stay cooler and, at the same time, add variation to the colour scheme.
 You can also play around with different textures.
 Satin, faux fur and velvet all suggest style and comfort simultaneously.

-If you’re not sure whether your throw will match the rest of the bed, there’s a simple way to solve it: buy a set that consists of the throw, the duvet cover and scatter cushions.
+If you’re unsure whether your throw will match the rest of the bed, there’s a simple way to solve it: buy a set of the throw, the duvet cover and scatter cushions.
 For this to work, though, the rest of the room must be plain.
-If the decor is too colourful, the whole effect could be overwhelming.
+If the decor is too colourful, the total effect could be overwhelming.

 Adding final finishing touches

-The minimalist-style design of divan beds means small details can really give them a stylistic boost, so think carefully about the finishing touches to the bed.
+The minimalist-style design of divan beds means small details can give them a stylistic boost, so think carefully about the finishing touches to the bed.
 You could pop a small cuddly toy on them, make your bed in a certain way or always leave your pyjamas folded at the end of the bed.
-Inject that little extra character into the room in the way you arrange your pillows.
+Inject that minor extra character into the room by arranging your pillows.
 How you complete the bed will give the room further identity.

 Divan beds: simple, stylish, practical

-That’s divan beds, really.
-They’re easy to move around, assemble, and style and they’re convenient, too, because you can build storage space into them.
+That’s divan beds.
+They’re easy to move around, assemble, and style, and they’re convenient, too, because you can build storage space into them.
 These characteristics all make divan beds a superb choice.